 There is also a risk of serotonin syndrome if you take a type of anti-migraine medicine called a ‘triptan’ while taking lithium.

-Some people will need to take an antipsychotic medicine while they are taking lithium.
-This is usually safe, but there is a chance of a rare reaction called neuroleptic malignant syndrome (NMS).
-Symptoms of this include confusion, disorientation, agitation, tiredness, shaking, excessive sweating, rigid muscles, muscle cramps, weird muscle movements, and high temperature (fever).
+When these medicines are combined, there have been some reports of neuroleptic malignant syndrome (NMS) occurring.
+This is rare, but you need to be aware of the symptoms so you know what to do if you get them.
+Symptoms include confusion, disorientation, agitation, tiredness, shaking, excessive sweating, rigid muscles, muscle cramps, weird muscle movements, and high temperature (fever).
 If you get these symptoms, then you must seek medical attention straight away.

 Antipsychotic medicines and some other medicines may affect your heart rhythm if taken with lithium, and you may need to have a test called an electrocardiogram (ECG) to check on your heart.